SAP-samples/btp-end-to-end-scenario-use-cases/topic3/README.md

 ## Overview

-Welcome to this guidance for application development on **SAP Business Technology Platform (SAP BTP)** following the Golden Path.
-In the following documentation and tutorials, we provide information and examples on how to develop and deploy a full stack application based on **SAP Cloud Application Programming Model (CAP)** and **SAP Fiori elements** on SAP BTP using different tools and services step by step.
+Welcome to this guidance for application development on **SAP Business Technology Platform (SAP BTP)** following the **SAP BTP Developer Guide**.
+In the following documentation and tutorials, we provide information and examples on how to develop and deploy a full stack application based on **SAP Cloud Application Programming Model (CAP)** and **SAP Fiori elements** on SAP BTP using different tools and services.

 ## MindMap